82852/content/files/en-us/web/api/pictureinpicturewindow/index.md

 - {{domxref("PictureInPictureWindow.resize_event", "resize")}}
   - : Sent to a {{DOMxRef("PictureInPictureWindow")}} when the floating video window is resized.

-## Examples

-Given a `<button>` and a `<video>`, clicking the button will make the video enter the picture-in-picture mode; we then attach an event to print the floating video window dimensions to the console.

 ```js
 const button = document.querySelector("button");